meatballs/anvil-events/README.md

     [<img src="https://anvil.works/img/forum/copy-app.png" height='40px'>](https://anvil.works/build#clone:VJKO42XKR64QGTTO=CGGP22MNKJPJMNEI6UAEYUBJ)

-  * At anvil, open the app in which you'd like to include this module and, its settings menu, select 'Events', and select your new cloned app in the dropdown.
+  * At anvil, open the app in which you'd like to include this module, from its settings menu, select 'Events', and select your new cloned app in the dropdown.

 ### 2. By Direct Inclusion